Evan W. Jones

 Alongside co-counsel, Evan was instrumental in obtaining one of the largest nursing home arbitration verdicts in Georgia to this day.
 He also served as the lead counsel in Peterson v.
 Reeves, 315 Ga.
 App.
 370 (2012), cert denied, 727 S.E.
 2d 171.
 The case became a defining example of psychiatrists’ duties to treat mentally ill patients under the standard of care in a voluntary outpatient setting, and was even cited in courts throughout the nation, as well as in scholarly articles regarding the rights of the mentally ill.
 Evan has resolved multiple 7-figure medical malpractice settlements across the State of Georgia, one 8-figure settlement, and a $3.2 million confidential elder abuse settlement.

 Evan’s exceptional work has earned him recognition in numerous national publications and accolades from multiple prestigious organizations, including Georgia Super Lawyers®.
 He is AV® Rated by Martindale-Hubbell®, the highest peer review rating available, and is listed in the Bar Register of Preeminent Lawyers.
 Additionally, he is a member of the Georgia Trial Lawyers Association, the Southern Trial Lawyers Association, and the American Association of Justice.
 Evan has also been included in the “Who’s Who” list in American Law and is frequently invited to give presentations on wrongful death cases and medical malpractice in legal seminars.
 He was recognized in 2019 as one of America’s Top 100 High Stakes Litigators® in Georgia.

 Along with his wife, Andrea, to whom he has been married for over 27 years, Evan has three children, Connor, Sarah Kate, and Jake.
 Connor was a member of the UGA Baseball Team, as well as a three-time member of the SEC Academic Honor Roll before being drafted by the New York Yankees as a pitcher.
 He is currently a wealth management consultant.
-Evan’s daughter, Sarah Kate, is a UGA student and member of ZTA and his youngest son, Jake, is a high school student at Prince Avenue Christian and desires to become an attorney like his dad one day.
+Evan’s daughter, Sarah Kate, is a UGA student and member of ZTA and his youngest son, Jake, is a high school student at Prince Avenue Christian and will also attend UGA.